anarchie347/lengthy/README.md

 To write some code in Lengthy, simply put loads of 🙃 in your text editor, then run the compiler

+Note that the source code file must ONLY contain 🙃, no other characters.
+Trailing whitespaces are permitted and are ignored

 To run the compiler:
 `python lengthy_compiler.py <source> <destination> -o`